deoplete-plugins/deoplete-clang/README.md

 compilation_database = "<path to compilation_database>"
 ```

 The former requires all compiler flags to be written on one line.
+For example:
-The format of
+`flags = -I/path/to/include1 -I/path/to/include2`.
+The format of the latter
-the latter requires the path (relative to the `.clang` file) to a clang JSON
+requires the path (relative to the `.clang` file) to a clang JSON compilation
-compilation database format specification as described here:
+database format specification as described here:
 http://clang.llvm.org/docs/JSONCompilationDatabase.html

 ## FAQ